strongloop/strongloop.com2/_posts/2019-07-10-loopback-june-milestone.md

 ## New Team Member

-We have a new addition to our LoopBack team; Agnes ([@agnes512 on GitHub](https://github.com/agnes512)) has joined the team as our intern for the next year.
-She has already contributed improvements to our documentation, our [`cloudant` connector](https://github.com/strongloop/loopback-connector-cloudant/), our CLI, and other improvements.
+We have a new addition to our LoopBack team: Agnes ([@agnes512 on GitHub](https://github.com/agnes512)) has joined the team as our intern for the next year.
+She has already contributed improvements to our documentation, our [`cloudant` connector](https://github.com/strongloop/loopback-connector-cloudant/), our CLI, and other more.
 We're happy to have her on our team and look forward to see what she accomplishes in the future.

 ## Other Changes